 Even though caching is an excellent tool for site speed sometimes moving scripts can be better.
 For example, let’s say you have a large file that takes 0.75 seconds to load but it is crucial for your website.
 Instead of having the code render at the top of your site move it to the bottom.
 This way you are creating a better user experience and the robots will notice.

-- Concatenates all scripts and styles
+- Links together all scripts and styles

 - Minifies and compresses files and the HTML code itself, making your page lightweight

-- Adds expires headers
+- Adds expired headers

 - Caches all scripts and files